wwatson4506/TeensyEXT4/README.md

  #### https://github.com/wwatson4506/Arduino-Teensy-Codec-lib (If playing music files enabled)

-Built using Arduino 1.8.19 and Teensyduino 1.57/1.58B2 release version.
+Built using Arduino 1.8.19 and Teensyduino 1.57/1.58B2 versions.

 The main goal is to be able to unify all of the different access methods of SdFat, LittleFs, MSC and EXT4 filesystems into one API using FS abstraction methods.
 This is done by using an indexed list of device descriptors.
 One for each logical device (partition).
 You do not need to know what type of filesystem you are accessing.
 All methods work the same no matter what the partition type is thanks to FS.
 This is done by using a drive specification which can be a logical drive number "0:"-"38:" or a volume label "/volume name/".